tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 ???

-### #3 Sidechains, Drivechains and 2WP
+### #3 2-Way Pegged Secondary Block Chains (*Sidechains, Drivechains, Federated Pegs*)

 #### What is it?

-A 2-way peg (2WP) allows the "transfer" of BTC from the main Bitcoin block chain to a secondary block chain and vice-versa by making use of an appropriate security protocol.
+A 2-way peg (2WP) allows the "transfer" of BTC from the main Bitcoin block chain to a secondary block chain and vice-versa at a fixed rate by making use of an appropriate security protocol.
 The "transfer" actually involves BTC to be locked on the main Bitcoin block chain and unlocked/made available on the secondary block chain.
-The 2WP promise is concluded when an equivalent amount of tokens on the secondary block chain are locked (in the secondary block chain) so that the original bitcoins can be unlocked. [[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design)
+The 2WP promise is concluded when an equivalent amount of tokens on the secondary block chain are locked (in the secondary block chain) so that the original bitcoins can be unlocked. ([[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design), [[28]](https://blockstream.com/technology/sidechains.pdf))

 *<u>Sidechain:</u> When the security protocol is implemented using Simplified Payment Verification (SPV) proofs - block chain transaction verification without downloading the entire block chain - the secondary block chain are referred to as a Sidechain.* [[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design)

-*<u>Drivechain:</u> When the security protocol is implemented by giving custody of the BTC to miners and/or notaries - where miners and/or the notaries vote when to unlock BTC and where to send them - the secondary block chain are referred to as a Drivechain.* [[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design)
+*<u>Drivechain:</u> When the security protocol is implemented by giving custody of the BTC to miners - where miners vote when to unlock BTC and where to send them - the secondary block chain are referred to as a Drivechain.
+In this scheme the miners will sign the block header using a Dynamic Membership Multi-party Signature (DMMS).* ([[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design), [[28]](https://blockstream.com/technology/sidechains.pdf))

+*<u>Federated Peg/Sidechain:</u> When the security protocol is implemented by having a trusted federation of mutually distrusting functionaries/notaries - the secondary block chain are referred to as a Federated Peg/Sidechain.
+In this scheme the DMMS is replaced with a traditional multi-signature scheme.* ([[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design), [[28]](https://blockstream.com/technology/sidechains.pdf))

+*<u>Hybrid Sidechain-Drivechain-Federated Peg:</u> When the security protocol is implemented by SPV proofs going to the secondary block chain and dynamic mixture of miner DMMS and functionaries/notaries multi-signatures going back to the main Bitcoin block chain  - the secondary block chain are referred to as a Hybrid Sidechain-Drivechain-Federated Peg.* ([[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design), [[28]](https://blockstream.com/technology/sidechains.pdf), [[29]](https://blockstream.com/strong-federations.pdf))

+Example of a 2WP Bitcoin secondary block chain using a Hybrid Sidechain-Drivechain-Federated Peg security protocol below [[22]](https://www.rsk.co/blog/sidechains-drivechains-and-rsk-2-way-peg-design):

 ![RSK_hybrid_side_ drive_chain](./sources/RSK_hybrid_side_ drive_chain.png)